abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ### TGRs for Fungible Tokens

-You can have TGRs for Fungible Tokens(ERC-20), for example `$USDC` on Etherum Mainnet, the following example requires at least 1 $USDC token and at most 100 $USDC tokens to qualify for the role ID `001`.
+You can have TGRs for Fungible Tokens(ERC-20), for example `$USDC` on Ethereum Mainnet, the following example requires at least 1 $USDC token and at most 100 $USDC tokens to qualify for the role ID `001`.

 ```json
 "rules": [